 You’ve got a limited budget.
 Here’s how to decide which home renovation projects you should tackle first — and why.

 When it comes to home renovation projects, we all wish the sky could be the limit.
 Unfortunately, budgets usually determine what items get checked off the home improvement to-do list, and what has to be saved for another time.
-So how do you choose?You should always prioritize maintenance projects first, says Kermit Baker, director of Harvard University’s Joint Center for Housing Studies.
+So how do you choose?You should always prioritize maintenance projects first, says Kermit Baker, senior research fellow at Harvard University’s Joint Center for Housing Studies.
 Whether it’s a leaky roof, broken siding or a malfunctioning furnace, these home improvement projects are vital to protecting your most important asset.